daredloco/live-controls/README.md

 - SupportTickets contain SupportMessages
 - Moderators can change status of tickets
 - Users can reopen tickets (sending messages will be disabled when ticket is closed)

-### Todo
-- Set configuration if users can reopen ticket
+- Configuration variable (support_reopen_tickets) if normal users can reopen ticket